Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Preliminaries

 \subsection{Basics on Lorentzian synthetic spaces}

 In this section we briefly recall some basic notions and results from the theory of Lorentzian length (resp. geodesic) spaces.
-We follow the approach of Kunzinger-S\"amann \cite{KS} and we refer to their paper for further details and proofs. \begin{definition}[Causal space $(X,\ll,\leq)$] A \emph{causal space} $(X,\ll,\leq)$ is a set $X$ endowed with a preorder $\leq$ and a transitive relation $\ll$ contained in $\leq$. \end{definition}
+We follow the approach of Kunzinger-S\"amann \cite{KS} and we refer to their paper for further details and proofs.
+Let us start by recalling the notion of \emph{causal space}, pioneered by Kronheimer-Penrose \cite{KrPe67}. \begin{definition}[Causal space $(X,\ll,\leq)$] A \emph{causal space} $(X,\ll,\leq)$ is a set $X$ endowed with a preorder $\leq$ and a transitive relation $\ll$ contained in $\leq$. \end{definition}

 We write $x<y$ when $x\leq y, x\neq y$.
 We say that $x$ and $y$ are \emph{timelike} (resp. \emph{causally}) related if $x\ll y$ (resp. $x\leq y$).
 Let $A\subset X$ be an arbitrary subset of $X$.
 We define the \emph{chronological} (resp. \emph{causal}) future of $A$ the set